ERIKQQY6/ERIKQQY6-website/README.md

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

 I don't know if it is only me that can publish the website to github.io repo.

+## Translation

+This website is using the Crowdin to translate the whole website.

+For more details, please jump to Crowdin official website